 Freepik is another photo stock trendy among thousands of web design resources.
-In addition to high-quality photos, here you can find templates for illustrations and a whole variety of vector images – icons, clipart, PSD templates, etc.
+In addition to high-quality photos, here you can find templates for illustrations and various vector images – icons, clipart, PSD templates, etc.

-This resource has a free version, which is limited to 10 downloads per day and the user’s responsibility to link back to the author of the image you use.
+This resource has a free version, which is limited to 10 downloads per day, and the user’s responsibility is to link back to the author of the image you use.

-The premium plan may cost you from about $10/month and $100/year and allows you to download up to 100 files per day and use them for commercial and non-commercial purposes without any attributes.
+The premium plan may cost you from about $10/month to $100/year and allows you to download up to 100 files per day and use them for commercial and non-commercial purposes without any attributes.

 Advantages of the resource:

 - Almost 300 thousand premium PSD files